baladkb/calendarDateSelector/README.md

 # calendarDateSelector
 Select particular Dates(From date and To date) using JavaScript.

-CalendarDateSelector is a perticular date selector listed below for From and To date
+CalendarDateSelector is a particular date selector listed below for From and To date

 - Today
 - Yesterday